Special Relativity -- Applications to astronomy and the accelerator physics

 *Preface

-There are many books on the classical subject of special relativity.
-However, after having spent a number of years, both in relativistic engineering and research with relativity, I have come to the conclusion that there exist a place for a new book.
-I do believe that the present book is not quite the same as the others, mainly due to attempt to cast light on dark corners.
+Many books have been written on the classical subject of special relativity.
+However, after years of experience in both relativistic engineering and research, I have come to believe that there is room for a new perspective.
+This book is not quite like the others, as it aims to shed light on often-overlooked aspects of the subject.

-I should make it clear what this little book is not.
-It is not a textbook on relativity theory.
-What the book is about is the nature of special relativistic kinematics, its relation to space and time, and the operational interpretation of coordinate transformations.
-Every theory contains a number of quantities that can be measured by experiment and an expressions that cannot possibly be observed.
+To clarify, this is not a textbook on relativity theory.
+Instead, it focuses on the nature of special relativistic kinematics, its connection to space and time, and the operational interpretation of coordinate transformations.
+Every theory contains a number of quantities that can be measured by experiment and expressions that cannot possibly be observed.
 Whenever we have a theory containing an arbitrary convention, we should examine what parts of the theory depend on the choice of that convention and what parts do not.
-The distinction is not always made and many authors claim some data to be observable, according to arbitrary conventions, which do not correspond to any physical experiment.
-This leads to inconsistencies and paradoxes that should be avoided at all cost.
+Unfortunately, this distinction is often overlooked, leading some authors to mistakenly classify certain data as observable when, in reality, they rely on arbitrary choices rather than physical experiments.
+This oversight results in inconsistencies and paradoxes that should be avoided.

-The practical approach used in the book should be acceptable to astronomers, space engineers, accelerator engineers, and more generally, relativistic engineers.
-This approach, unusual in the relativistic literature, may be clarified by quoting one of the problems discussed in the text: the new light beam kinematics for rotating frame of references.
-Since we live on such a rotating (earth-based) frame of reference, difference in relativistic kinematics between rotating and non-rotating frames of reference is of great practical as well as theoretical significance.
-A correct solution of this problem requires the use of relativistic principles even at low velocities since the first-order terms in $(v/c)$ play a fundamental role in the non-inertial relativistic kinematics of light propagation.
+The practical approach adopted in the book should appeal to astronomers, space engineers, accelerator engineers, and more broadly, relativistic engineers.
+This approach, unusual in the relativistic literature, may be clarified by quoting one of the problems discussed in the text: the new light beam kinematics for rotating frames of references.
+Since we live on such a rotating (Earth-based) frame of reference, the difference in relativistic kinematics between rotating and non-rotating frames of reference is of great practical as well as theoretical significance.
+A correct solution of this problem requires the use of relativistic principles even at low velocities since the first-order terms in $(v/c)$, where $v$ is the orbital velocity, play a fundamental role in the non-inertial relativistic kinematics of light propagation.